 “This was my first interaction with sick patients.
 In the playroom kids with feeding tubes and illnesses could get out of the hospital environment; they could be children.
 I liked being part of that,” Dr. Ruan says.

-“From my experiences with Tufts Children's, I knew Tufts was a great institution,” Dr. Ruan says.
+“From my experiences with Tufts Medical Center, I knew Tufts was a great institution,” Dr. Ruan says.
 So when she decided she did indeed want to pursue medicine as a career, Tufts University School of Medicine – also located in Chinatown – was at the top of the list.
 A standout undergraduate student at the Massachusetts Institute of Technology, she could have gone almost anywhere in the United States, but she felt a connection to Chinatown and her mother encouraged her to stay local as her brother, also a TUSM student, had in 2002.
 She followed her heart, her mother’s advice and her brother’s footsteps and entered Tufts University’s Medical School in 2007.

 “Starting medical school can be scary,” she says.
 “But being in the neighborhood and near family made the transition easier.”